Skip to content

 Shaggun V Singh

-6 min read
+7 min read

 Drinking water plays a vital role in our daily lives, and maintaining its safety and quality is crucial for public health.
 In India, the BIS standards for drinking water provide guidelines to ensure that water is free from harmful contaminants and meets the required safety levels.
 For businesses, adhering to these standards is vital not only for safeguarding consumer health but also for maintaining market credibility.
-Failure to comply with BIS standards in India could result in severe consequences such as fines, product seizures, and a loss of consumer trust.
-The BIS standards process helps businesses navigate these requirements and ensure they meet safety regulations.

-What are BIS Standards for Drinking Water?
+What are the BIS Standards for Drinking Water?

 The Bureau of Indian Standards (BIS) has established specific BIS standards for drinking water to ensure its safety for consumption.
 These standards are derived from IS 10500, a code of practice that outlines the quality requirements for potable water.
-The BIS standards for drinking water set limits on various parameters such as microbiological quality, chemical composition, and physical properties to ensure that water is safe for human use.
+The BIS standards for packaged drinking water set limits on various parameters such as microbiological quality, chemical composition, and physical properties to ensure that water is safe for human use.

 The BIS standards process specifies the permissible levels for essential minerals, toxic chemicals, and microorganisms in drinking water.
 Additionally, BIS standards in India recommend testing for factors like clarity, odor, taste, and other characteristics that can affect water quality.
 The primary goal of these standards is to ensure drinking water is free from harmful substances and pathogens that could pose health risks.